 You will need to ensure you have access to a veterinarian who can care for exotic pets.
 Servals need the same annual immunizations and dewormings as domestic cats.

-While many pet servals are declawed in the interests of preventing injuries to humans, this is a practice that can result in an infection.
-It also makes the serval more vulnerable during confrontations with other animals.
+While many pet servals are declawed in the interest of preventing injury to humans, this is a practice that can result in an infection.
+It also makes the serval vulnerable in a confrontation with other animals.
 One common veterinary emergency for servals is swallowing foreign objects, which can become lodged in their throats or difficult to pass.

 Diet and Nutrition

 Servals use their sight and hearing more than their sense of smell to find their prey.
 They often play with their food before eating it.
 Servals are highly intelligent cats.
-When feeding them, a game or puzzle that makes the cat problem-solve will cause the meal to be more rewarding for them (this is called enrichment).
+When feeding them, a game or puzzle that makes the cat problem-solve will cause the meal to be more rewarding and counts as an enrichment activity in their daily routine.

 More Cat Breeds and Further Research

-If you are interested in a serval cat, you will need to research them in detail.
-Talk to other serval cat owners, reputable breeders, and exotic cat rescue organizations.
+For further detailed research on the breed, talk to other serval cat owners, reputable breeders, and exotic cat rescue organizations.
 Be sure that you understand the local laws that apply to this breed.

 If you are interested in similar cats, look into these breeds to compare the pros and cons: